 Using the search field on the City Code site is helpful in finding any topic of concern.
 Some of the most commonly referenced topics are listed below.

+A subordinate dwelling within an owner-occupied main building.
 Occupancy shall be limited to two (2) persons per bedroom with a maximum of four (4) people.
-The residence must provide off street parking for all occupants of the main building (ord.
-11-9-2010B, 11-9-2010).
-Within the City Code see Title 10, Chapter 5, Article 32.
+The residence must provide off-street parking for all occupants of the main residential building (within the City Code see Title 10, Chapter 5, Article 32).
+Accessory apartments must have their own eating, sleeping, and sanitation facilities, and have no separate address or utilities, and have a separate entrance (within the City Code see "Definitions" in Title 10, Chapter 2, Article 1).

 Business License Ordinance